Altab Ali and the Fight For Equality

 They conducted research through local archives, heritage walks and discussions with those at the heart of the anti-racist movement in recent decades.

 The illustration and stop-motion format uses a stark palette to tell this hard-hitting and true story with maximum impact.
-This mini documentary was available for a limited free, online release before being submitted to film festivals worldwide.
-It will be available for screenings at a future date.

 The Fight for Equality

 The Fight for Equality resource has been developed with young people from George Green School, as a way to help others learn about the radical history on their doorstep, and the way local communities have come together to help stamp out racism.

 It celebrates those who have inspired change by speaking out and taking direct action against hatred and intolerance.
 Their actions have contributed to making the borough a safer and more equal place.

 As a rich cultural melting pot, Tower Hamlets has always been a place where people are not afraid to stand up for their rights; from those who marched against Oswald Mosely’s fascists in 1936, to those who opposed the National Front in Brick Lane in 1978 and, more recently, who stood firm against the English Defence League in Whitechapel in 2012-13.